 Cork is one of those under the radar sustainable products.
-For a while there was a rumour that cork trees are endangered; however, the cork industry is helping us reduce our environmental footprint by being sustainable and environmentally friendly.
-There is no need for pesticides, minimal water is used and soil is conserved as these trees can live up to 170 years.
+For a while there was a rumor that cork trees are endangered; however, the cork industry is helping us reduce our environmental footprint by being sustainable and environmentally friendly.
+There is no need for pesticides, minimal water is used and the soil is conserved as these trees can live up to 170 years.
 Instead of the tree itself, it's actually the bark which is harvested, creating no harm to the tree, enabling it to grow tall and strong.

 100% Organic Hemp Canvas Shopping Tote

 Whenever I travel I always pack a reusable shopping bag.
-It's not something travellers usually think of to add in their packing list.
+It's not something travelers usually think of to add in their packing list.
 Whether I'm going to the beach or grocery shopping, it gets used all the time and helps me reduce plastic bag waste.

 Hemp is a fantastic alternative to cotton.
 Cotton uses twice the amount of water to grow and is heavy on pesticide use.
 In fact, cotton uses approximately 16% of the world's pesticides.

 Hemp also uses half the amount of space to grow the equivalent amount of usable crop.
 While I don't particularly like wearing hemp as it can be a little on the rough side, it's strong, washable and makes the perfect tote bag.
 Hemp is also more durable and will last longer than cotton.

 We’ve all heard of the DivaCup, but have you made the change from tampons and pads yet?

 For so long I was tempted to buy it but the price tag seemed kind of steep.
 After doing the math, you will make your money back within a matter of months and the cup will last you a year.